 In short, your plate number is for keeps.
 It doesn’t expire.
 Yes, buti pa sa plaka, may forever.

-The LTO has reminded the public not to enlist the services of these unauthorized people.
-Paying for a fixer’s assistance in getting a driver’s license, claiming your license plate, and other LTO transactions will only help spread corruption in the government.
+LTO has reminded the public not to enlist the services of these unauthorized people.
+Paying a fixer to assist you in getting a driver’s license, claiming your license plate, and doing other LTO transactions will only help spread corruption in the government.